imatari/curious_moon/discussion.md

   - _for sharing:_
     - Figured out my persistent storage problem!
     - Solved my UTC Zero problem by making an image from a modified container!
+ - Bethany
+   - _for sharing:_
+     - cat in the Make file and my workaround
+     - `\x` ...my new favorite mode in psql
+     - _OMG_ dbs can do regex!
+     - WTF Sargeable?!?!